Rolling Obituary Thread 2024

 That’s why he was known as Family Man iirc.

-Al Green Explores Your Mind Gardens (James Redd and the Blecchs), Saturday, 3 February 2024 22:35 (one year ago)
+Al Green Explores Your Mind Gardens (James Redd and the Blecchs), Saturday, 3 February 2024 22:35 (two years ago)

 Actually no, he was known as Family Man before he'd fathered any children.